 Annual Exclusion for Gifts

-The annual gift tax exclusion increased to $17,000, up from $16,000 in 2022.
-The first $17,000 worth of gifts to any person during the year (other than gifts of future interests in property) will not be included in the total value of taxable gifts.
+The annual gift tax exclusion in 2024 increased to $18,000, up from $17,000 in 2023.
+The first $18,000 worth of gifts to any person during the year (other than gifts of future interests in property) will not be included in the total value of taxable gifts.

 2023: $17,000